Lufunomadima/git-basic-exercises/README.md

-This is a basic git exercise
+This is my first basic git exercise